roncampbell/IRE22/R Fundamentals.md

 With that, we've gone from 688 tracts down to 45 - the 45 largest tracts in the city of Denver.

 R allows you to import data directly from the web.
 We'll pull some income data for the Denver metro area now using the tidycensus package.
+Reminder: You need a Census API key to do this, unless you want to use the DenverIncome.csv file attached to this repo.
+The instructions for signing up for an API key area are above.

 > DenverIncome <- get_acs(
   geography = "county",